Motion by curvature of planar networks II: Definitions and Preliminary Results

 Suppose that a sequence of rescaled triods $\widetilde{\TTT}_{\tt_j}$ converges to some limit $\TTT_\infty$.
 If this latter has a transversal self--intersection, the triods of the approximating sequence must definitively have self--intersections too, but this contradicts Proposition~\ref{dlteo}.
-By the same reason, a self--intersection is also impossible at the 3--point.
-Since the limit can contain an endpoint $P^i_\infty$ only if we rescale the evolving triods around one of their endpoints $P^i$, the convexity of the set $\Omega$ implies that the limit set $\TTT_\infty$ must lie in a halfspace of $\R^2$ and that the only way a self--intersection can happen is that the limit curve starting at $P^i_\infty$ is tangent at such endpoint to another limit piece of a curve of $\TTT_\infty$.
-As we assumed that the lengths of the curves are uniformly bounded below away from zero, then either $\TTT_\infty$ contains a loop (as it is connected), or a piece of the limit triod close to $P^i_\infty$ must have multiplicity two, coming from the ``collapsing'' of two pieces of curve in the sequence of rescaled triods.
-The first case is excluded again by Proposition~\ref{dlteo}, the second one is managed by means the argument below, which deals with the multiplicity of the limit set.\\ The only other possible self--intersections of the limit set can happen at self--tangency points (i.e. there exist ``internal'' points of $\TTT_\infty$ with integer multiplicity larger than one).\\ By the $C^1\loc$ convergence, in a sufficiently small ball of radius $R$ around any of such points $x\in\R^2$, definitively, for every rescaled triod $\widetilde{\TTT}_{\tt_j}$, there must be some number of curves which are ``pieces'' of $\widetilde{\TTT}_{\tt_j}$, such that they are all disjoint, all graphs on the tangent line $L$ to $\TTT_\infty$ at $x$ and all converging to the same limit $C^1$ graph $\TTT_\infty\cap B_R$.
-Considering two of such pieces of curves, say $\sigma_1^j$ and $\sigma_2^j$, we take the point $p_j$ and $q_j$ which are the intersections of the orthogonal line to $L$ at $x$ and the two curves.
+By the same reason, $\TTT_\infty$ cannot contain loops and a self--intersection at the 3--point is impossible.
+Similarly, we can exclude a self--intersection at an endpoint.
+Indeed, $\TTT_\infty$ can contain an endpoint $P^i_\infty$ only if we rescale the evolving triods around one of the endpoints $P^i$, hence the convexity of $\Omega$ implies that $\TTT_\infty$ lies in a halfspace and the only way a self--intersection at $P^i_\infty$ can appear is that the limit curve starting at $P^i_\infty$ is tangent to another limit piece of a curve of $\TTT_\infty$.
+As we assumed that the lengths of the curves are uniformly bounded below away from zero, then either $\TTT_\infty$ contains a loop (as it is connected), or a piece of the limit triod containing $P^i_\infty$ has multiplicity two, coming from the ``collapsing'' of two pieces of curve in the sequence of rescaled triods.
+We saw that the first case is impossible, then the second one is excluded by the argument below, which deals with the multiplicity of the limit set.\\ The only other possible self--intersections of the limit set can happen at self--tangency points.
+By the $C^1\loc$ convergence, in a sufficiently small ball of radius $R$ around any of such points $x\in\R^2$, definitively, for every rescaled triod $\widetilde{\TTT}_{\tt_j}$, there must be some number of curves which are ``pieces'' of $\widetilde{\TTT}_{\tt_j}$, such that they are all disjoint, all graphs on the tangent line $L$ to $\TTT_\infty$ at $x$ and all converging to the same limit $C^1$ graph $\TTT_\infty\cap B_R$.
+Considering two of such pieces of curves, say $\sigma^1_j$ and $\sigma^2_j$, we take the point $p_j$ and $q_j$ which are the intersections of the orthogonal line to $L$ at $x$ and the two curves.
 By hypotheses, the distance $d_j$ between $p_j$ and $q_j$ goes to zero.
 Moreover, as every rescaled triod is connected there must be a geodesic curve (in the entire rescaled triod) connecting such two points.
-This means that the open region ${\mathcal A}_{p_j,q_j}$ is well defined and its area $A_{p_j,q_j}$ is larger than the area $S_j$ contained between the two curves--graphs $\sigma_1^j$ and $\sigma_2^j$ in $B_R$.
+This means that the open region ${\mathcal A}_{p_j,q_j}$ is well defined and its area $A_{p_j,q_j}$ is larger than the area $S_j$ contained between the two curves--graphs $\sigma^1_j$ and $\sigma^2_j$ in $B_R$.
 Hence we get $E(\widetilde{\TTT}_{\tt_j})\leq d_j^2/S_j$.
-If we now rescale the ball $B_R$ by a factor $1/d_j$, the line $L$ and the the two curves inside $\sigma_1^j$ and $\sigma_2^j$ converge to three parallel unbounded straight lines, as $j\to\infty$, while at the same time the distance between the rescaled of the points $p_j$, $q_j$ is one (hence, also between the two lines coming from the two curves in the limit).
+If we now rescale the ball $B_R$ by a factor $1/d_j$, the two curves $\sigma^1_j,\,\sigma^2_j$ converge, as $j\to\infty$, to two straight lines parallel to $L$.
+As the distance between the rescaled of the points $p_j$, $q_j$ is one, the distance between this two straight lines is also one.
 As the function $E$ is dilation invariant and the rescaling of the region between the two curves in $B_R$ converges to a half--strip in $\R^2$, we conclude that $\lim_{j\to\infty} S_j/d_j^2=+\infty$, hence $E(\widetilde{\TTT}_{\tt_j})\to 0$ which is a contradiction, by Proposition~\ref{dlteo}. \end{proof}